-The compensation of the NEOs consists of both fixed and variable compensation.
+The compensation of the NEOs consists of fixed and variable compensation.
 The fixed (or salary) portion of compensation is designed to provide a steady income so executives do not feel pressured to focus exclusively on short-term gains or annual stock price performance, which may be to the detriment of long-term appreciation and other business metrics.
 The variable (cash bonus and profit sharing) portions of compensation are designed to reward both short- and long-term corporate performance.
 For short-term performance, bonuses are qualitatively determined by the Compensation Committee and approved by the Board.
 For long-term performance, profit sharing is determined based on realized income from portfolio investment exits, net of realized and unrealized losses and depreciation.
-We believe that the variable components of compensation are sufficient to motivate the NEOs to produce superior short- and long-term corporate results while the fixed element is also sufficient that NEOs are not encouraged to take unnecessary or excessive risks in doing so.
 In addition, the following risk mitigation components exist:

-- Bonus payments are not tied directly to specific financial metrics, which reduces risk of management override to achieve desired targets and performance metrics; - Maintenance of the Plan is required under the terms of the U.S. Small Business Administration's license for our SBIC subsidiary, and the SBA's requirement to maintain the Plan suggests that it believes that the plan provides for compensation to participants in an appropriate manner and in appropriate amounts; - Profit sharing payments are limited by SEC rule to 20% of Rand's net income after taxes in any fiscal year as defined; - The Board, Compensation Committee and independent accountants review all profit sharing calculations prior to disbursement; - The NEOs' personal investment portfolios include significant amounts of Rand's shares, which aligns their interests with the interests of our shareholders in Rand's long-term success and stock price appreciation; - The Profit Sharing and bonus plans have been in place for a number of years, and we have seen no evidence that they encourage unnecessary or excessive risk taking; - Rand has specific quarterly reporting, review and approval processes with its Board of Directors which we believe are adequately designed to prevent manipulation by any employee, including our NEOs; and - The compensation and bonus of non-executive officers are qualitatively determined by the President, which we believe encourages a balanced approach to overall corporate performance.
+Bonus payments are not tied directly to specific financial metrics, which reduces risk of management override to achieve desired targets and performance metrics;

+- Maintenance of the Plan is required under the terms of the SBA's license for our SBIC subsidiary, and the SBA's requirement to maintain the Plan suggests that it believes that the plan provides for compensation to participants in an appropriate manner and in appropriate amounts; - Profit sharing payments are limited by SEC rule to 20% of Rand's net income after taxes in any fiscal year as defined; - The Board, Compensation Committee and independent accountants review all profit sharing calculations prior to disbursement; - The NEOs' personal investment portfolios include significant amounts of Rand's shares, which aligns their interests with the interests of our shareholders in Rand's long-term success and stock price appreciation; - The Profit Sharing and bonus plans have been in place for a number of years, and we have seen no evidence that they encourage unnecessary or excessive risk taking; - Rand has specific quarterly reporting, review and approval processes with its Board of Directors which we believe are adequately designed to prevent manipulation by any employee, including our NEOs; and - The compensation and bonus of non-executive officers are qualitatively determined by the President, which we believe encourages a balanced approach to overall corporate performance.